 Please be advised that beginning in the 2017-18 school year all substitutes will be required to upload a New Police Records Check/Vulnerable Sector Query (valid within the past six months) for each year they apply to the substitute list.

-Substitutes are advised that approvals are processed every Friday morning and the approval process usually takes one week, however from June to October there will be longer wait times due to seasonal high volumes.
+Substitutes are advised that approvals are processed in a timely manner and the approval process usually takes one week, however from June to October there will be longer wait times due to seasonal high volumes.
 To be approved for the beginning of the school year, you are encouraged to apply as early as possible.
 Substitutes will be notified by email when they have been approved to the list.
 It is the responsibility of potential substitutes to ensure that their profiles are up to date and that they have properly applied to the appropriate region, school(s) and specialty for which they are qualified.

 As of June, 2014 French Substitutes will not be required to complete a French Proficiency Interview.
 New applicants to the French Substitute Lists must meet the following requirements: